erics273/nwm_introduction_to_react_11_23/module_2/lessons/02_cra_multiple_components.md

 ```

 ## Create The Contact Component
-The following example will show how to make a stateful component that deals with user input.
+The following example will show how to make a component that deals with user input.
 We will set up the form using "controlled components".
 Form elements such as `<input>`, `<textarea>`, and `<select>` maintain their own state and update it based on user input.
 An example of this is that they can remember what is entered by the user.

 We would want React state to be the “single source of truth” instead of having to grab what was entered directly from the form.
 An input form element whose value is controlled by React in this way is called a “controlled component”.